open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 After the pull request is completed, you'll be able to see this on open-learning-exchange.github.io in addition to your personal page.
 Let us know when you have completed this step in the [gitter.im chat](https://gitter.im/open-learning-exchange/chat).

 **NOTE**: Try to add and experiment with as many markdown elements as you can and make your page attractive.
 A list of sample profile pages can be found [**here**](https://github.com/open-learning-exchange/open-learning-exchange.github.io/tree/master/pages/vi/profiles).
 Be creative.
 Make sure to include a rawgit link to your page in your pull request.

 ## Useful Links

-[GitHub: Writing and Formatting](https://help.github.com/categories/writing-on-github/) - A Github help page on how to format and write, along with working with saved replies.
+[GitHub - Writing and Formatting](https://help.github.com/categories/writing-on-github/) - A GitHub help page on how to format and write, along with working with saved replies.
-[Markdown](http://dynalon.github.io/mdwiki/#!quickstart.md) - A more descriptive Github guide on more markdown syntax.
+[MDWiki – Quick Start](http://dynalon.github.io/mdwiki/#!quickstart.md) - The official MDwiki quick start guide on Markdown syntax.
 [Markdown Interactive Tutorial](http://www.markdowntutorial.com/lesson/1/) - An awesome interactive tutorial to experiment and learn more Markdown syntax with.
-[Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - The official Github Guide for Markdown syntax [How to fork a repo](https://help.github.com/articles/fork-a-repo/) - A more in depth explanation about how and why we fork repositories from Github.
+[GitHub – Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - The official GitHub Guide for Markdown syntax.
+[GitHub - How to fork a repo](https://help.github.com/articles/fork-a-repo/) - A more in depth explanation about how and why we fork repositories.
-[Comparison of markdown and html](http://thebridge.jp/en/wp/wp-content/uploads/2013/05/markdown-vs-html.png) - The general comparison of markdown and html.
+[Comparison of Markdown and HTML](http://thebridge.jp/en/wp/wp-content/uploads/2013/05/markdown-vs-html.png) - The general comparison of Markdown and HTML.
 [Other helpful links and videos](vi-faq.md#Helpful_Links)

 #### Return to [First Steps](vi-first-steps.md#Step_3_-_Markdown_and_Fork_Tutorial)